Lead masks case: Events

-The two men were identified as Manoel Pereira da Cruz and Miguel José Viana, two electronic technicians from Campos dos Goytacazes, a town several kilometers to the northeast of Rio de Janeiro.
+The two men were identified as Manoel Pereira da Cruz and Miguel José Viana, two electronics technicians from Campos dos Goytacazes, a town several kilometers to the northeast of Rio de Janeiro.
 Following an investigation, police reconstructed a plausible narrative of the men's last days.
 On August 17, Cruz and Viana left Campos dos Goytacazes with the stated intent that they needed to purchase some materials for work.
-The two men then boarded a bus to Niterói, and arrived at 2:30 pm.
+The two men then boarded a bus to Niterói, and arrived at 2:30 pm (14:30 24-hour time).
 Evidence shows that the waterproof coats were purchased at a shop there, and one bottle of water from a local bar.
 Upon being interviewed, the waitress from the bar described Miguel as "very nervous," and noticed he frequently checked his watch.
 That is the last time they were known to have been seen alive; it is presumed they went directly from the bar to the spot at which they were discovered.

 No obvious injuries were discovered at the scene, nor later at the autopsy which took place weeks later.
 The coroner's office was very busy at the time, and when the autopsy was finally conducted, the internal organs of the two victims were too badly decomposed for reliable testing.
-Because of this delay, testing for toxic substances was not conducted.
+Because of this delay, testing for toxic substances was not carried out.

 Theories

 There are multiple theories that have been proposed to explain this case, ranging from foul play to UFOs.
 One theory revolves around the testimony of a friend of the two men, who claimed that they were members of a group of "scientific spiritualists".
-The men were apparently attempting to contact extraterrestrials or spirits using psychedelic drugs.
-Believing that such an encounter would be accompanied by blinding light, the men cut metal masks to shield their eyes and may have died of drug overdoses.
+This theory purports that the men were apparently attempting to contact extraterrestrials or spirits using psychedelic drugs; believing that such an encounter would be accompanied by blinding light, the men cut and wore metal masks to shield their eyes.
+The two then ultimately died of a simultaneous drug overdose.
 This account is corroborated by the esoteric diary entry found at the scene and by mask-making materials and literature concerning spirits found at the men's homes.